 - Living expenses and fees included in scholarship award.

-- Fastest-growing astronomy research centre in Australia.
+- One of the fastest-growing astronomy research centres in Australia.

 A wide range of potential PhD topics are on offer.
 Students interested in particular projects or potential projects in related areas, are strongly encouraged to contact the relevant supervisor(s).

 The Department of Physics and Astronomy at Macquarie University is strongly committed to diversity and equity and we welcome applications from qualified candidates of any gender, orientation, nationality and background.
 For more information on equity and diversity in the Department see here.

 Candidates must have met the formal requirements for direct entry into the PhD program at Macquarie University.
 The minimum requirements are:

 - Completion of a Master of Research (MRes) with a grade of at least a Distinction level (75% or greater in the second year) or

 - A two-year Masters degree with a major research component at Distinction level (75% or greater)*.